Pope Boniface I

 Pope Boniface I (Bonifatius I) was the bishop of Rome from 28 December 418 to his death on 4 September 422.
 His election was disputed by the supporters of Eulalius until the dispute was settled by Emperor Honorius.
 Boniface was active in maintaining church discipline, and he restored certain privileges to the metropolitical sees of Narbonne and Vienne, exempting them from any subjection to the primacy of Arles.
 He was a contemporary of Augustine of Hippo, who dedicated to him some of his works.

 Early life

 Little is known of his life antecedent to his election.
-The "Liber Pontificalis" calls him a Roman and the son of the presbyter Jocundus.
+He was married and his wife died before he became pope.
+The Liber Pontificalis calls him a Roman and the son of the presbyter Iocundus or Jocundus.
 He is believed to have been ordained by Pope Damasus I (366–384) and to have served as representative of Innocent I at Constantinople (c.
 405).